kmkinnaird/DISMIR/README.md

 ## Copyright Information
 Not sure about this at the moment

+This dataset is released under the MIT license.

 # Jordan's Meeting Checklist
 - Is everyone satisfied with the name? something shorter like __DUMIR__?
 If anyone has other suggestions, I am open to them

+- Not sure how to refer to a currently unpublished paper.

 - Exactly what datasets are we using?
 I suggest at the very least all separate years and one full collection, but anything else?
 Overall dataset usage sheet?